-While research is lacking, monk fruit extract is speculated to be a low FODMAP sweetener which is inherently safe for people with IBS to consume in moderation, if you’re consuming 100% monk fruit extract.
+While research is lacking, monk fruit extract is most likely low FODMAP.
+It’s inherently safe for you to have in moderation, if you’re consuming 100% monk fruit extract.

-Unfortunately, not all monk fruit on the market is friendly for people with IBS because most products are cut with erythritol, a sugar alcohol which anecdotally tends to trigger or exacerbate IBS symptoms among most people.
+Unfortunately, not all monk fruit on the market is IBS-friendly.
+Watch out for erythritol, a sugar alcohol which may or may not worsen your IBS symptoms (anecdotally).

 If you’d like to find an IBS-friendly version of a monk fruit extract or product sweetened with monk fruit, make sure it doesn’t contain any erythritol or other hidden ingredients (like fillers) which could be an issue.